nhairs/nserver/DESIGN_NOTES.md

 ### Why pass query to view function?
 Ease of implementation.
 Whilst I want to do something like Flask.request in the future, this is not in scope for MVP.

-### Static Hostname in NServer.
-Makes things simple for now.

 ## TODO
 - Unicode support